emberjs/guides/source/components/passing-properties-to-a-component.md

 `componentProperty=outerProperty`.

 It is important to note that these properties stay in sync (technically known as being `bound`).
-In the following example, type some text in the text field either in the outer template or inside the component and note how the values stay in sync in both places.
+That is, if the value of `componentProperty` changes in the component, `outerProperty` will be updated to reflect that change.
+The reverse is true as well.

 You can also bind properties from inside an `{{#each}}` loop.
 This will create a component for each item and bind it to each model in the loop.